-(all units that front a grade level, all units that front a public sidewalk or publicly accessible private sidewalk must have individual, primary entrances to and from that sidewalk.
+(U) g) Where residential units are provided at grade level, all units that front a public sidewalk or publicly accessible private sidewalk must have individual, primary entrances to and from that sidewalk.
 Supports Objective CE4

-- h) Office, retail, service, restaurant, cultural and entertainment uses that serve as both local and regional draws are encouraged throughout the Centres.
-Supports Objectives CE1-CE3 - Drive-through facilities are not permitted within the Centres.
-Supports Objectives CE1, CE4 - j) Automotive uses shall be discouraged, other than fully-enclosed retail and accessory service, such as a vehicle showrooms.
+- LU h) Office, retail, service, restaurant, cultural and entertainment uses that serve as both local and regional draws are encouraged throughout the Centres.
+Supports Objectives CE1-CE3 - i) Drive-through facilities are not permitted within the Centres.
+Supports Objectives CE1, CE4 - LU j) Automotive uses shall be discouraged, other than fully-enclosed retail and accessory service, such as a vehicle showrooms.
 Any future automotive uses should meet the built form requirements.
-Supports Objectives CE1, CE4 k) For multi-unit developments, all new residential units shall be provided with private outdoor amenity space, either exclusive to an individual unit or as a common amenity available to all units within a development.
-Supports Objective CE3
+Supports Objectives CE1, CE4